 Reforestation Visa

-The reforestation visa was put in place as an incentive to allow foreigners to be granted residency by allowing them to restore much of the land destroyed by man.
+The reforestation visa was put in place as an incentive to grant foreigners residency by enabling them to restore much of the land destroyed by humans.

 To qualify, you must invest at least $100,000 in land and purchase at least 5 hectares.
 The National Environmental Authority (ANAM) states that the land shall be used in activities of reforestation, authorized forest plantation, or any other activity authorized by the National Environmental Authority.